 Why do multicultural consumers use their mobile phones?

-Multicultural mobile users mostly use their phones for
+Multicultural mobile users mostly use their phones for social networking and text messaging. |

 The results were not incredibly surprising, but still worth noting, especially for advertisers.

 Most "multicultural consumers" or minorities, use their phone for entertainment and social networking more than anything else.
 In fact using a phone for the Internet (61%) was neck-and-neck with using it to place actual calls (62%).
 Of course, both were trumped by minorities' favorite mobile pastime - text messaging (68%).
+"There are two relatively new phenomena that we are seeing evolve with these consumers.
+Mobile entertainment and social networking are both growing in importance now that they have these powerful devices", said James Briggs, CEO of Briabe Media.

 "Taking these into account, advertisers would be wise to look closely at offerings such as Facebook Places that can leverage the affinity consumers have for mobile social networks.
 Further, they should also consider linking their brands more closely with quality mobile content and entertainment platforms.
 Advertisers have struggled with these in the past; however, I believe that given the increased power of the networks and devices, we are in the midst of the perfect storm for mobile branded engagement opportunities."